-Using Volunteers to Score Engagement
+Using Volunteers to Create Engagement Scores

 The University of Notre Dame’s Mendoza College of Business knew that their alumni were engaged in many ways—assisting with admissions referrals, serving as career mentors, hiring graduates and making donations were just a few examples.
 The problem was that they didn’t have a clear or consistent method for measuring this engagement.
 So they decided to develop an engagement score to help identify which alumni were already most engaged and to predict who was most likely to become engaged in the future.